 There is no better place to swim and canoe than the clean, cool waters of Little River.
-A corps of qualified lifesavers trained in the American Red Cross Aquatics program oversee the watersports program and every precaution is taken.
+A corps of qualified lifeguards trained in the American Red Cross Aquatics program oversee the watersports program and every precaution is taken.

 On the far end of the open water, down-river from the watercraft dock, lies a quiet swimming area with no current which Alpine refers to as the Waterfront.
 Fun activities there include the Aqua Jump — a water trampoline floating in the middle of the river, complete with small blob and rope swing off the sides — and two Wet Willie waterslides.
-Everyone in and around the water is required to wear life preservers.
+Everyone in and around the water is required to wear life jackets.

 The large swimming pool, set atop a knoll overlooking the lower parts of camp, is another nice place to keep cool on a hot summer day.